 If you select Connect to the Internet and check for updates, Setup will download updates and apply them prior to continuing.

 If you select Don’t check for updates right now, you can download and install updates manually later.
 Click Next to continue.

 The Introduction page begins the process of installing Exchange into your organization.
 Click Next to continue.

 On the License Agreement page, review the software license terms.
-If you agree to the terms, select I accept the terms in the license agreement, and then click Next.
+Select I accept the terms in the license agreement, and then click Next.

-On the Readiness Checks page, if all readiness checks have completed successfully, click Install to install Exchange 2016.
+On the Readiness Checks page, ensure all readiness checks have completed successfully.
+To install Exchange Server 2016, click Install.

 Once the setup is complete, click Finish.
-Restart the computer after Exchange 2016 has completed.
+Restart the computer after Exchange Server 2016 has completed.

 You are now ready to explore the options available in Exchange admin center.
-Further, you could also see Exchange 2016 post-installation tasks.
+Furthermore, you could also see Exchange 2016 post-installation tasks.